History of Ferencvárosi TC: 2010s

+Doll era (2013–2018)

+On 18 December 2013, Thomas Doll was appointed as the manager of the club.

 Ferencváros finished third in the 2013–14 season.
 Therefore, Ferencváros entered the 2014–15 UEFA Europa League season.
 In the first leg of the first qualifying round, the 2013–14 Maltese FA Trophy runner-up Sliema Wanderers F.C. drew with Ferencváros (1–1) at the Ta Quali Stadium in Ta'Qali on Malta on 1 July 2014.
 In the second leg, Ferencváros beat Sliema Wanderers F.C.
 2–1 at the Puskás Ferenc Stadion on 10 July 2014.
 On 17 July 2014, the 2013–14 Croatian First Football League runner-up HNK Rijeka beat Ferencváros 1–0 at the Stadion Kantrida in Rijeka, Croatia in the first leg of the second qualifying round.
 On the return match, Ferencváros were also beaten by HNK Rijeka (2–1) at the Puskás Ferenc Stadion on 24 July 2014.
 The Croatian club eliminated Ferencváros from the 2014–15 UEFA Europa League on 3–1 aggregate.

 On 20 May 2015, Ferencváros beat Videoton 4–0 at the Groupama Aréna in the 2014–15 Magyar Kupa Final.

-In the 2014–15 season of the Hungarian League Ferencváros finished second and qualified for the first qualifying round of the 2015–16 UEFA Europa League season.
+In the 2014–15 season of the Hungarian League, Ferencváros finished second and qualified for the first qualifying round of the 2015–16 UEFA Europa League season.

 On 2 April 2016, Ferencváros won their 29th Hungarian League title after losing to Debreceni VSC 2–1 at the Nagyerdei Stadion in the 2015–16 Nemzeti Bajnokság I season.

-In the 2016–17 Nemzeti Bajnokság I Ferencváros finished fourth and they were preceded by champions Budapest Honvéd, Videoton FC and Vasas SC.
+In the 2016–17 Nemzeti Bajnokság I, Ferencváros finished fourth and they were preceded by champions Budapest Honvéd, Videoton FC and Vasas SC.
 Nevertheless, Ferencváros won the 2017 Magyar Kupa Final against Vasas SC at the Groupama Aréna on 31 May 2017.
 The match ended with a 1–1 draw but Ferencváros won on penalty shoot-out.
 As a consequence, Ferencváros were eligible to enter the 2017–18 UEFA Europa League.
-In the first round Ferencváros beat 2016 Latvian Higher League runner-up FK Jelgava at the Groupama Aréna on 29 June 2017.
+In the first round, Ferencváros beat 2016 Latvian Higher League runner-up FK Jelgava at the Groupama Aréna on 29 June 2017.
 The goals were scored by Varga in the 11th and 69th minutes.
 In the second leg of the first round, Ferencváros managed to beat Jelgava 1–0 at the Zemgale Olympic Center, Jelgava, Latvia.
 The only goal of the match was scored by Priskin in the 37th minute.
 Ferencváros won 3–0 on aggregate and qualified for the second round.

+Rebrov era (2018–2021)

+On 22 August 2018, Serhiy Rebrov was appointed as the manager of the club.

 Ferencváros won their 30th Nemzeti Bajnokság I title by winning the 2018–19 Nemzeti Bajnokság I season.
 Therefore, they were eligible to enter the 2019–20 UEFA Champions League qualifiers.
 In the first round of the 2019–20 UEFA Champions League qualifiers Ferencváros beat PFC Ludogorets Razgrad 2–1 at the Groupama Arena on 10 July 2019.
 In the second leg, Ferencváros also could beat the Bulgarian champions by 3–2 at the Ludogorets Arena on 17 July 2019.